gordicaleksa/pytorch-neural-style-transfer/README.md

 ### Content/Style tradeoff

-Changing style weight gives you less or more style on the final image, assuming you keep the content weight constant (makes sense right?) <br/>
+Changing style weight gives you less or more style on the final image, assuming you keep the content weight constant. <br/>
 I did increments of 10 here for style weight (1e1, 1e2, 1e3, 1e4), while keeping content weight at constant 1e5, and I used random image as initialization image.

 <p align="center">